 Environmental, social and economic utility drive investment returns which are achieved through the alignment of these factors.
-We ethically manage and are responsible stewards of our assets for the long-term equity performance of our clients.
-Sustainable value can be created over longer term periods through the active management of opportunities and the control and mitigation of risks over the life cycle of the assets.
+We ethically manage and are responsible stewards of our assets to achieve long-term equity performance for our clients.
+Sustainable value can be created over the long term through the active management of opportunities and the effective control and mitigation of risks throughout the asset lifecycle.
 Lighthouse achieves these outcomes through the application of its Sustainable Investment Philosophy.

-Lighthouse utilises a strong and appropriate governance framework, with initial and ongoing governance of an investment requiring an active approach to maintain broad stakeholder alignment, accountability and stewardship.
+Lighthouse utilises a strong and appropriate governance framework, with initial and ongoing governance of an investment which requires an active approach to maintain broad stakeholder alignment, accountability and stewardship.

-4. Our Sustainability Commitments
+4 Our Sustainability Commitments

-4.1.
-Our commitment to addressing climate change and obtaining carbon neutrality
+4.1 Our commitment to addressing climate change and obtaining carbon neutrality

-Addressing the urgent challenge of climate change and decarbonising our economy are more pressing now than ever.
-Lighthouse is aligning its investment portfolio and corporate carbon footprints to the UN Paris Agreement.
+It is now more pressing than ever that the urgent challenges of climate change and the decarbonisation of the economy are addressed.
+Lighthouse aligns its investment portfolio and corporate carbon footprints to the UN Paris Agreement.
 In addition, Lighthouse considers sustainability factors as part of the due diligence process for future investment decisions.

 Commencing in FY21, Lighthouse has measured the GHG emissions of its investment portfolio in line with the Partnership for Carbon Accounting Financials (PCAF) framework and will continue to report on our climate impact going forward.
-PCAF is a global partnership of financial institutions that work together to develop and implement a harmonized approach to assess and disclose the greenhouse gas (GHG) emissions associated with their loans and investments.
+PCAF is a global partnership of financial institutions that work together to develop and implement a harmonised approach to assess and disclose the greenhouse gas (GHG) emissions associated with their loans and investments.

-Lighthouse has committed to achieving 'carbon neutrality' in the short term, defined as removing carbon from the atmosphere and permanently storing it to counterbalance the impact of emissions that remain unabated.
-In recognising the complex nature of implementing a net-zero carbon strategy at a portfolio level, we will continue to investigate the pathway to net-zero, defined as reducing scope 1, 2, and 3 emissions to zero, or to a residual level aligned with the IPCC 1.5°C scenario and neutralising any residual emissions using carbon credits or other carbon removal measures.
+Lighthouse has committed to and achieved 'carbon neutrality' at a corporate level.
+In recognising the complex nature of implementing a net-zero carbon strategy at a portfolio level, we will continue to explore the pathway to net-zero, defined as reducing scope 1, 2, and 3 emissions to zero or to a residual level aligned with the Intergovernmental Panel on Climate Change (IPCC) 1.5°C scenario and neutralising any residual emissions using carbon credits or other carbon removal measures.